aibiansari/linkrary-vite-app/README.md

 - **Responsive Design**: Fully optimized for all devices.
 - **Search and Filter**: Quickly find resources with powerful search and filtering options.
 - **Dark Mode**: Switch between light and dark themes.
-- **Favorites and Bookmarks**: Save and access your favorite links easily.
+- **Favorites and Bookmarks**: Save and access your favorite links easily from your collection.
 - **Animation and Interactivity**: Smooth animations powered by Framer Motion.
 - **Secure and Private**: Built with security best practices.